BinghamtonRover/RoverSystem/scratch/simulator/README.md

-This simulator requires GLFW as well as OpenGL development files.
+This simulator requires GLFW and GLEW as well as OpenGL development files.

 To install GLFW: